 The obstructed kidney with all signs of urinary tract infection (UTI) is a urological emergency.
-Urgent decompression is often necessary to prevent further complications in infected hydronephrosis secondary to
+Urgent decompression is often necessary to prevent further complications in infected hydronephrosis secondary to stone-induced, unilateral or bilateral renal obstruction.

 The optimal method of decompression has yet to be established (1-3).
 However, it is known that compromised delivery of antibiotics into the obstructed kidney means that the collecting system must be drained to encourage resolution of infection.